Pre-conference Site Visit-Oct. 25, 2017

 October 25, 2017

-Attendees will begin by seeing one of America’s most ambitious K-12 reforms, Education Savings Accounts (ESAs).
+Attendees began by seeing one of America’s most ambitious K-12 reforms, Education Savings Accounts (ESAs).
 ESA’s allow parents to access per-pupil state funding allotted for their child to pay for the specific educational needs of their child such as private school tuition, tutoring, online learning, and therapy.
 Unused resources may be saved for college.
 Last school year in Arizona, over 3,500 students used ESAs to enroll in more than 130 schools where costs averaged $11,000 per student.
 Arizona’s ESA program is the nation’s first and largest, and has since inspired other states to enact similar programs.
 Beginning this fall, all students will be eligible to apply, expanding the potential of this bold school choice endeavor.